 2. Use of Estimates and judgments:

-Critical accounting judgments and key source of estimation uncertainty:
+Critical accounting judgements and key source of estimation uncertainty

 3. Property, plant and equipment (PPE)